raven-dev-ops/EA_Sports_FC_26_Discord_Bot/README.md

 ## Roster rules

-- Minimum 8 players required to submit a roster.
+- Minimum 8 players required to submit a roster; no duplicate players.
+- Each player must include a gamertag and EA ID; entries are validated before submission.
 - Rosters lock on submit/approve/reject; staff can unlock from the admin portal.
 Unlocking clears stale submissions so the coach can resubmit.
 - Staff review occurs in the staff portal; approved rosters are reposted to the roster portal only, and the staff review message is cleaned up after a decision.